How Swarovski Crystals Are Made

 Christian Dior was the first designer to feature the effect in many of his unforgettable collections.
 Today, the AB Effect remains popular in almost every product category.
 Beginning with Christian Dior, Swarovski is proud of its long history of creative collaboration with artists, artisans and designers from all areas of jewelry and fashion.

-4. Commitment on Responsible Choice
+4. Commitment to Responsible Choice

 Swarovski has a longstanding commitment to creating safe, responsible products, and continuously innovate to exceed product safety regulations.
 Swarovski has developed Advanced Crystal, the most advanced crystal composition on the market today, compliant with the strictest laws in the market.